Dog Spaying and Neutering

-Neutering a dog has many benefits both medically as well as behaviourally.
+Neutering a dog has many benefits both medically, as well as behaviorally.
 Medical benefits can include reduced incidents of prostatic diseases and testicular cancers.
 Behaviourally, neutering your dog can help with unwanted marking, roaming and unwelcome social behaviours.

 What does spaying a dog do?